ramonrabello/Kiphy/README.md

 # What is KIPHY?
 KIPHY is a simple app that shows animated GIFs from GIPHY.com.
 This app was develop in my early days of Kotlin learning.
 It was written 100% in Kotlin, using:
 .
-Model-View-Presenter (MVP) presentation pattern
+Model-View-Presenter (MVP) presentation architecture pattern .
-.
 Glide 4 for displaying animated GIFs
 .
 Retrofit 2 for REST API calls
 .
 Gson for parsing JSON objects from GIPHY API endpoints